top of page

-Caroline Beach is a German based, Texas born choreographer and performance artist who is best described as a cartoon artist working with wrong mediums.
-She has made work for a multitude of spaces including theaters, galleries, off-spaces, the Internet, and most recently, a media storage closet.
-Her work is not at the intersection of anything but rather looks at practicing meaning-making in the contested space between the arbitrary and the profund, the living and the living dead.
-She is interested in technology as human, the politics of nonsense, and synthesis through pop logic.
+Caroline Beach is a German based, Texas born artist, choreographer, performer, and occasional musician who might best be described as a cartoon artist working with wrong mediums.
+She has made work for a multitude of spaces including theaters, galleries, off-spaces, public spaces, the Internet, a media storage closet, a beach, and a de-functionalised bank.
+Her work is not at the intersection of anything but rather looks at practicing meaning-making in the contested space between the arbitrary and the profound, the living and the living dead.
+She is interested in technology as human, the politics of nonsense, internet horror micro-genres, dance as dissociation as activation, and sifting through the wreckage.
+For the past several years she has been making work through Sailor, who is a kind of human-algorithmic processor trying to navigate an infinite archive of shipwrecks and who does not actually possess a boat.
+Right now she plays in the bands Halloween Boyfriend and Cocktail Napkin.

 Untitled Shipwrecks 8-99